Where We Go: Food Walking Tours of The Bronx

 Noshwalks has been conducting foodie walking tours of the Bronx for over 10 years.
 My tours concentrate on the diverse cultures that make up the Bronx such as Italian, Ghanaian, and even good old American barbecue.

 Here are some of the tours you can enjoy with Noshwalks in the Bronx.
-Also, don't forget about our other tours in Manhattan, Brooklyn, Queens and Staten Island.
+Also, don't forget about our other tours in Manhattan, Brooklyn, Queens, Staten Island, and parts of New Jersey.

 Visit our Walking Tour Schedule to see which tours interest you the most!
 Sign up for one of our public food walking tours of the Bronx, or call to schedule a custom tour for your group outing.